 3. Purchase labels large enough to write on but small enough to secure to connection ports.
-Colored, round sticky circles are perfect for this.
-Before disconnecting any wires or plugs, mark the cable and port you’re removing it from with a colored label.
+Coloured, round sticky circles are perfect for this.
+Before disconnecting any wires or plugs, mark the cable and port you’re removing it from with a coloured label.

 6. Remove all parts that can be disconnected, wrap each piece separately and secure ends with tape.